open-toolchain/tekton-catalog/container-registry/README.md

 #### Parameters

-* **task-pvc**: the output pvc - this is the name of the PVC that is mounted for the execution of the task
 * **resourceGroup**: (optional) target resource group (name or id) for the ibmcloud login operation
 * **clusterRegion**: (optional) the ibmcloud region hosting the cluster (if value is `` it will default to the toolchain region)
 * **clusterNamespace**: (optional) the kubernetes cluster namespace where the docker engine is hosted/deployed (default to `build`)